AkshayLS/HomeLoanDefault_RiskManagement/README.md

 The goal of this project is to a build a model which can ensure that applicants capable of repayment are not rejected, thereby empowering their applicants/clients to be successful.

 # Code
 Please refer the ipynb notebooks for a detailed walkthrough of the entire project.
+If you are not able to view any notebook please copy the url of the notebook and paste it in [nbviewer.org](https://nbviewer.org/) and you will be able to view it there.

 # Workflow
 1. Exploratory Data Analysis